vippsas/vipps-episerver/docs/express_checkout.md

 This is how we differentiate express payments from regular checkout payments, as well as how we determine the redirect action in the `ProcessAuthorizationResponse`.
 So, the actual processing of the payment will go wrong if this metafield is not set.
 This metafield key is located in `VippsConstants.VippsPaymentType` and the available Values in `VippsPaymentType` enum.

 **Cart Name**
-In the included implementation of Vipps Express on product page, the cart name is "VippsSingleProductCart".
+In the included implementation of Vipps Express on product page, the cart name is `VippsSingleProductCart`.
 This string can be found in `VippsConstants.VippsSingleProductCart`.
 This is because we don't want to delete the users "Default" cart when using the Express Checkout.
 If you're creating your own implementation, the cart name can be anything you choose since it is passed back to us in the callback and fallback URLs.

 **Clear cart payments before adding a new payment**